James Outman Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff ranks last in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.64 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.67 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to allow 118 total home runs at a clip of 1.5 per game (second-most in baseball).
+- The Rockies surrender the second-most home runs in baseball (119 total, 1.5 per game).

-- The left-hander last pitched on Saturday against the Los Angeles Angels, when he threw five innings, allowing three earned runs while giving up nine hits.
+- The right-hander's most recent appearance came on Sunday against the Los Angeles Angels, when he tossed 2 2/3 innings, surrendering nine earned runs while giving up 10 hits.

+- In 10 games this season, the 35-year-old has amassed a 5.79 ERA and 6 strikeouts per nine innings, while giving up a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.